hbctraining/bioinformatics_online/notes/teaching_team.md

 * Use breakout rooms to troubleshoot issues from individual computers;
 * We should use Poll everywhere to maintain a space for questions
     * A moderator can remove or triage questions for the presenter - who can pause at regular intervals and at the end of their session to address them
+    * How does it compare to using google doc?
 * Zoom settings -
      * Disable “Join Before Host” so people can't cause trouble before you arrive
      * Enabling “Co-Host” so you can assign others to help moderate